dennowiggle/PETER-Programmer/README.md

 # PETER-Programmer
-PETER-Programmer is a WiFi interface for the [Retro-PETER](https://github.com/dennowiggle/Retro-PETER/blob/main/Hardware/) CPU and it can program files to FPGA Flash - CPU boot code and FPGA images, as well as program and debug an eZ80F91 over ZDI.
+PETER-Programmer is a WiFi interface for the [Retro-PETER](https://github.com/dennowiggle/Retro-PETER/blob/main/Hardware/) CPU and it can program CPU boot code and FPGA images to FPGA Flash, as well as program and debug an eZ80F91 over ZDI.
 It's also rather useful at providing a CPU reset or a system reset remotely.

 ## Information:
 Refer to the [schematic](https://github.com/dennowiggle/Retro-PETER/blob/main/Hardware/PETER/output/PETER_V0.0_BW.pdf) for connections.

 ## WiFi Setup
-* On first boot the module enters WiFi host AP mode.T The purpose of this mode is to join the board WiFi to the local router WiFi.
+* On first boot the module enters WiFi host AP mode.
+The purpose of this mode is to join the board WiFi to the local router WiFi.
-  - Connect local computer to the board WiFi network SSID `PETER-programmer` with password `Z80-Nouveau!`
+  - Connect the local computer to the board WiFi network SSID `PETER-programmer` with password `Z80-Nouveau!`
-  - If the local computer is set for DHCP it should be assigned an address on the PETER-Programmer network 192.168.4.x If not manually configure local computer IP address to 192.168.4.2
+  - If the local computer is set for DHCP it should be assigned an address on the PETER-Programmer network with an IP address of 192.168.4.x.
+If not, manually configure the local computer IP address to 192.168.4.2
   - PETER-Programmer WiFi setup IP address is 192.168.4.1
-  - Open a webpage at address http://192.168.4.1 to set the WiFi parameters for WiFi client mode in the local network environment.
+  - Open a browser at address http://192.168.4.1 to set the WiFi parameters for WiFi client mode in the local router network environment.
   - NOTE: Join the board to a 2.4GHz network.
-  - NOTE: Often a browser may change to https:// and in that case it needs changed back to http://
+  - NOTE: Often a browser may change to https:// and in that case it needs to be changed back to http://

 * Power cycle the board after setting the router network SSID you want to use.